 there’s nowhere for the water to go but on you and your guests.

-Twigs, leaves, dirt and other debris can get into the tracks causing it to jam or malfunction.
+Twigs, leaves, dirt, and other debris can get into the tracks causing them to jam or malfunction.
 This is a serious maintenance concern and causes a lot of issues over time.

 When the roof is open, anything blowing in the wind ends up in your pool.
 And you may find a few unwanted friends from the wild in your pool as well.
 Why would you want to have to continue to clean the pool once you’ve spent the time and money to have a pool enclosure installed?

-Most pool enclosure manufacturers purchase cheap glass to make their sliding doors.
+Most pool enclosure manufacturers purchase a cheap glass to make their sliding doors.
 The glass is sealed with butyl, which is not designed for highly corrosive and humid environments like swimming pool enclosures.
-And the glass usually has a 1 year warranty against seal failure – this type of glass seal fails quickly.
+And the glass usually has a 1-year warranty against seal failure – this type of glass seal fails quickly.